 For anyone interested in cryptocurrency it is important to understand the distinction between what are commonly known as ‘Hot’ and ‘Cold’ wallets.
 Having a personal wallet, and sending your funds to it, gives you greater control over your holdings, and provides a high level of security.

-The most important difference between these is one requires an internet connection and one does not.
-Both have pros and cons and before picking a wallet you should consider which of these is right for you.
+The most important difference to be aware of is that one requires an internet connection and the other does not.
+However, both have pros and cons, and before picking a wallet, you should consider what your priorities are as a trader.

 Hot wallets are extremely accessible and fast due to their internet connectivity.
 For example your CoinSpot account.
 Hot wallets like exchanges or other applications normally have high levels of security and provide a greater level of convenience.
 This is due to things like mobile applications that can hold all of your investments which can be checked 24/7.
 However, as the saying goes, “The only computer safe from attack is one that is turned off”.
 As such, hot wallets are more vulnerable by default to security threats.
 Hot wallets are easier to use, but without the right protections can pose additional risks to be aware of.
 To protect your assets, you will need to implement a layer of protection on your devices, preventing any unwanted parties from accessing your funds.
 CoinSpot has an article on our help center dedicated to this topic, if you are interested in our security recommendations you can find them here